Summary – 1 Minute Read.

 -

-Project CBD – An educational platform dedicated to promoting research into the medical uses of cannabis, with a focus on non-psychoactive cannabinoids such as THCa.
+Project CBD – A nonprofit dedicated to promoting research into the medical uses of cannabidiol (CBD) and other components of the cannabis plant, with insights on THCa.

 -